Postage stamps and postal history of Lebanon: The first definitive Lebanese stamps

 On February 21, 1925, the order No. 50/S provided that "from march the first 1925, the correspondent postage originating from Syria and Greater Lebanon will be carried out as definitive stamps specific to each of the above-mentioned postal offices, the series of which includes in Syrian-Lebanese piastres the values of 0.10 - 0.25 - 0.50 - 0.75 - 1 - 1.25 - 1.50 - 2 - 2.50 - 3 - 5 - 10 and 25 piastres.
 Tax stamps: 0.50 - 1 - 2 - 3 and 5 piastres".

-So as mentioned, Lebanon issued its first definitive stamps in 1925, representing the Lebanese cedar (symbol of Lebanon) and Lebanese cities and monuments, including Beirut, Tripoli, Beit ed-Din, Baalbek, Moukhtara, Tyr, Zahle, Deir el Qamar and Saida.
+So as mentioned, Lebanon issued its first definitive stamps in 1925, representing the Lebanese cedar (symbol of Lebanon) and Lebanese cities and monuments, including Beirut, Tripoli, Beit ed-Din, Baalbek, Moukhtara, Tyre, Zahle, Deir el Qamar and Saida.

 Lebanese Republic

 The Great Druze Revolt and the following crisis pushed France to authorize the elaboration of the Lebanese republic on 23 May 1926.
-Authorized by the order 1244 the 24 May 1927, a new stamp series appeared overprinting the first definitive stamp series "République Libanaise" standing for the Lebanese republic (replacing "Grand Liban") only in french, until 1928 where the overprint "الجمهورية اللبنانية" (standing for the Lebanese Republic) was featured on the same mentioned stamps.
+Authorized by the order 1244 the 24 May 1927, a new stamp series appeared overprinting the first definitive stamp series "République Libanaise" standing for the Lebanese republic (replacing "Grand Liban") only in French, until 1928 where the overprint "الجمهورية اللبنانية" (standing for the Lebanese Republic) was featured on the same mentioned stamps.

 In 1930, the first definitive Lebanese republic stamp series was issued.